- Medicines to Reduce Breast Cancer Risk

 The tool does have some limits, though.
 For instance, some doctors say it does not count family history enough.
-It’s also important to note that this tool was created for health professionals, so it may use terms and explanations that patients may not understand.
+It’s also important to note that this tool was created for health professionals, so it uses terms and explanations that patients might not understand.
 Ask your doctor about using this tool to give you a better idea about your risks and whether you should consider taking medicine to reduce your breast cancer risk.

 Other risk tools are based largely on risk factors linked to family history, such as the Tyrer-Cuzick model and the Claus model.
 These are less available, and are generally used only by professionals to estimate breast cancer risk.

 None of these tools is perfect.
 Each has its strengths and weaknesses, and a woman’s risk result may vary depending on the tool used.
 Many tools have not been tested on minority women, so they may not work the same for everyone.
 These tools can give you a rough estimate of risk, but they can’t predict for sure if you will develop breast cancer.